 2. The transfer of the title to the SSPE shall not be subject to severe clawback provisions in the event of the seller's insolvency.

-See section, SECURITISATION REGULATION INFORMATION - Applicable STS criteria under Article 20, Article 21 and Article 22 of the Securitisation Regulation
+Applicable STS criteria under Article 20, Article 21 and Article 22 of the EU Securitisation Regulation